Legal

 10. Breach notification

 The Processor will notify the Controller without undue delay, and in any event within 48 hours, of becoming aware of a Personal Data breach.
-The notification will include the categories and approximate number of data subjects and records affected, the likely consequences, and the measures taken or proposed to address it.
+Notification will be sent by email to the Controller’s account-owner address on file.
+The notification will include the nature of the breach, the categories and approximate number of data subjects and records affected, the likely consequences, and the measures taken or proposed to address it.
+The Processor will keep the Controller updated as the investigation progresses.
+“Becoming aware” means confirmation by an EZLogs engineer that the incident is more likely than not a Personal Data breach; preliminary unverified alerts do not start the 48-hour clock.

 11. International transfers

 Primary processing occurs in the European Union (Hetzner, Germany).
-Where a subprocessor processes data outside the EU/EEA (notably US-based subprocessors), the transfer is governed by the European Commission’s Standard Contractual Clauses ("SCCs"), with supplementary measures as appropriate.
+Where a subprocessor processes data outside the EU/EEA (notably US-based subprocessors: Resend, Anthropic, OpenAI, Google, Functional Software/Sentry), the transfer is governed by the European Commission’s Standard Contractual Clauses (Decision (EU) 2021/914, Modules Two and Three as applicable).
+Supplementary measures applied include: (a) TLS 1.2+ in transit on every connection; (b) minimization of payloads (the AI subprocessors receive only the already-redacted action they are asked to explain, not full event streams); (c) contractual no-training terms with AI subprocessors via their commercial API tiers; (d) Sentry configured to suppress personally-identifiable information at the client (send_default_pii: false).
 The Controller authorizes the Processor to enter into SCCs with subprocessors on the Controller’s behalf.

 12. Audit rights